 The following graph depicts on a year-by-year basis the total number of instances in which Iran threatened maritime security from 2016 to the present.
 It is noteworthy that vessel seizures increased markedly in 2019, the same year in which the U.S. ended the significant reduction exemptions (SREs), which allowed for certain countries to import limited amounts of Iranian oil.
 Moreover, Iranian maritime threats more than doubled between the final year of the Trump administration to the first year of the Biden administration.
-Over the Trump administration’s four years in office, there were a total of 52 incidents; compared to a total of 43 incidents in just under a year and a half since Biden took office.
+Over the Trump administration’s four years in office, there were a total of 52 incidents; compared to a total of 50 incidents since Biden took office.
 Such an increase in maritime threats corresponded with an increase of Iranian or Iranian-backed attacks on American ground forces stationed in the Middle East.

 Date: November 22, 2022